 PUBLIC HEARINGS AND VOTES

-- Brooklyn Community Board 9’s ULURP Committee – VOTED YES on April 19!
+- Brooklyn Community Board 9’s ULURP Committee – VOTED YES after the public hearing on April 19!

 An overview of the ULURP timeline, including public hearings.
 This process started on April 4, 2017.
 Thanks to the Center for Urban Pedagogy for the graphics!
 Full page here.